 Change the table prefix in the wp-config.php file in the WordPress directory’s root folder.

-To edit the wp-config.php file, you can log in via FTP or SFTP using Filezilla or any other FTP client.
-You can find FTP details on cPanel (depending on your hosting, as some host doesn’t have cPanel but they use their customized panel)
+To edit wp-config.php, log in via FTP or SFTP using FileZilla or any other FTP client.
+You can find your FTP details in cPanel (depending on your host — some use a customized panel instead of cPanel).

 $table_prefix = 'wp_testing123_';

-You can only add a prefix with numbers, letters, and underscore.
-Once you are done with the changes in the wp-config.php file, save it.
+A prefix can contain only numbers, letters, and underscores.
+Once you have made the change in wp-config.php, save it.

-Suppose you are using cPanel, and access PhpMyAdmin.
+If you are using cPanel, open phpMyAdmin.
 On the left side, you can see your databases.
-If you are not using cPanel, contact your host and access your site’s database.
+If you are not using cPanel, contact your host for access to your site’s database.
+The phpMyAdmin documentation covers access and login if you are new to it.

 - Select the database.

-- Click on the drop-down and select ‘Replace table prefix.’
+- Open the drop-down and select ‘Replace table prefix.’

-After entering a new prefix, click on continue, which will change the prefix in the database.
+After entering the new prefix, click Continue to change the prefix on every table.

-Search the wp_ prefix in the options table using this query.
+Search for the wp_ prefix in the options table using this query:

-We need to search wp_ as a prefix on the usermeta table and replace it using this query.
+Search for wp_ as a prefix in the usermeta table and replace it using this query:

 SELECT * FROM `wp_testing123_usermeta` WHERE `meta_key` LIKE '%wp_%'